lmharriet/projects-ReedMe/README.md

 > Project type : A team Project ( Team members : 5 game developers )
 > In charge of : Player , Inventory ,Skills

-> This repository contains humbly imitated game project (Wizard of Legend).
+> This repository contains a humbly imitated game project (Wizard of Legend).
 Our Team has implemented various functions as

 - maptool (auto fill in range tiles)
 - player movements and attack with angle